 - During bedtime, remember to avoid blankets, pillows, or loose bedding in your little one’s sleeping environment.
 It is better to use one-piece sleepers or wearable blankets so your little one doesn’t suffocate.

 - If you use a blanket, it is recommended to have a thin one, and cover your baby up to their chest to keep their face free.

 How to dress a baby during spring or fall

-Flowers sprout or leaves fall from the trees, during each of these seasons, you need to be prepared for changing weather, including rainfall.
-So remember to carry a waterproof jacket for you and your baby.
+Flowers sprout or leaves fall from the trees during each of these seasons.
+You need to be prepared for changing weather, including rainfall.
+Remember to carry a waterproof jacket for you and your baby.
 Follow the general rule and you’ll be fine!
-Remember that if your baby was born premature or underweight, he is likely to require one more layer to keep warm.
+Remember, if your baby was born premature or underweight, ask your pediatrician if they need an extra layer of clothing to keep them warm.